giancarlouy/onboarding/README.md

 <br />

-These are the following endpoints within that reside within the application:
+These are the following that reside within the application:

 | API         | Description                                | Endpoint                             | HTTP Request Method |
 |-------------|--------------------------------------------|--------------------------------------|---------------------|